nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_hand_spec.md

 <td>SenderReference </td>
 <td>A reference that the sender includes and wants returned in any response. </td>
 <td>Any String up to 255 Characters  </td>
-<td>This is a NHS 111 requirement.
-This extension allows the sender to send a reference string which can be returned to the sender when there are issues.
-The default behaviour is that if a sender reference is received the receiving system should be capable of returning the reference to the sender.
-Note, in the previous release of this specification this was a separate extension.</td>
+<td>This extension allows the sender to send a reference string which can be returned to the sender.
+The default behaviour is that if a sender reference is received the receiving system should be capable of returning the reference to the sender.</td>
 </tr>

 <tr>